 Nishida, C., C. Boal, R. J. Hobbs, and S. DeStefano.
 Nesting habitat and productivity of Swainson’s hawks in southeastern Arizona.
 Journal of Raptor Research, revised.

 Wattles, D., and S. DeStefano.
-Home range size and movements of moose in Massachusetts: implications for conservation in a fragmented environment.
-Alces, accepted.
+2013.
+Space use and movements of moose in Massachusetts: implications for conservation of large mammals in a fragmented environment.
+Alces 49:65–81.